ZEISS OPTICS Sponsored Tour

 The history of Floreana Island (also called Charles) has gradually evolved to reach near mythic proportions.
 The story begins when a baroness and her two lovers, a German doctor and his mistress, and a German couple and their young son all came to settle on this land.
 Their dalliances and disasters, shrouded in mystery, were chronicled in John Treherne’s book The Galapagos Affair.
 Descendants of the German family, the Wittmers, still live on the island in the small community of Puerto Velasco Ibarra.
 Mrs. Margaret Wittmer has also written a booked entitled “Floreana”.

-Day 10 - Black Turtle Cove / Baltra / Quito
+Day 10 – Isla Lobos / Flight to Quito

 Day 11 – Return Home